activedevelopment/active-development/docs/readme.md

 - Can it be used to solve the C++ package management problem?
 - Should I use one giant uber-container?
+- Can the video be accessed directly from inside the container (without using X)?

 ## Learn